MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/routing-rules.md

  > [!Important]
  > Routing rules for entity records are defined at the entity record channel level.
 To learn more, see [Entity records routing](entity-channel.md).

-A single work stream can have multiple routing rules, and these are evaluated in the order of definition.
+A single work stream can have multiple routing rules that are evaluated in the order of definition.
 For example, if a work stream called **Chat** contains 5 routing rules, an incoming chat conversation will be evaluated against all the 5 routing rules in the defined order.
+While you can write as many rules as your business requires, the application processes only the first 100 rules.

 > [!div class=mx-imgBorder]
 > ![Routing rules](../media/oc-routing-rules.png)